-FOREWORD FOREWORD
+EODEWODD FOREWORD

-During the winter term of 2022/23, I am teaching the Automation Engineering module at the Technical University of Braunschweig.
+During the winter term of 2024/25, I am teaching the Automation Engineering module at the Technical University of Braunschweig.
 These lecture notes have been prepared to structure the lecture and facilitate my students' learning process.
 Furthermore, regular updates are made to ensure the latest notes are available for the winter term.

-The module's objective is to furnish students with a comprehensive foundation in terms and methods relevant to automation engineering.
-The students will be capable to reproduce, describe and apply the latter and can explain modeling, classification, control and coupling of technical processes for basic examples.
-They are also able to analyze information handling in technical processes and information transfer.
-Students are capable to fundamentally determine the organizational, distribution and communication structures of automation systems for simple case studies.
-In addition, the students can describe basic aspects of modularization, standardization and automation.
-The students understand the digitization topics industrial internet, cloud and cyberphysical systems.
-As such, the students can reproduce the approaches of knowledge management, industrial big data and decision support.
+The objective of this module is to provide students with a comprehensive foundation in the terms and methods relevant to automation engineering.
+Students will be able to reproduce, describe, and apply these concepts, and explain the modeling, classification, control, and coupling of technical processes using basic examples.
+They will also be able to analyze information handling and transfer in technical processes.
+Furthermore, students will be capable of determining the organizational, distribution, and communication structures of automation systems for simple case studies.
+Additionally, they will be able to describe the fundamental aspects of modularization, standardization, and automation.
+Students will gain an understanding of digitization topics such as the industrial internet, cloud computing, and cyber-physical systems.
+As a result, they will be able to reproduce approaches to knowledge management, industrial big data, and decision support.